Chainbing Price Hits $1.32 on Top Exchanges (CBG)

-Chainbing (CBG) traded up 25.5% against the US dollar during the 1 day period ending at 12:00 PM E.T. on June 6th.
-In the last week, Chainbing has traded 6.4% higher against the US dollar.
-One Chainbing token can now be bought for approximately $1.32 or 0.00005084 BTC on major exchanges.
-Chainbing has a market capitalization of $666.83 million and $10,904.77 worth of Chainbing was traded on exchanges in the last 24 hours.
+Chainbing (CBG) traded 26.2% higher against the US dollar during the 24-hour period ending at 21:00 PM Eastern on June 6th.
+Chainbing has a market cap of $666.83 million and approximately $5,941.73 worth of Chainbing was traded on exchanges in the last 24 hours.
+During the last week, Chainbing has traded up 1.3% against the US dollar.
+One Chainbing token can now be purchased for approximately $1.32 or 0.00004891 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.